Section 1 Party Wall Act

 What the Act covers

-The Party Wall Act covers three things: Any work that is to be carried out directly to a party wall, excavation within 3 or 6 meters of a neighboring building or structure depending on the depth of the hole and a new building at or across the boundary line between properties.
+The Party Wall Act covers three things: Any work that is to be carried out directly to a party wall, excavation within 3 or 6 meters of a neighbouring building or structure depending on the depth of the hole and a new building at or across the boundary line between properties.
 The section affects where the lands of different owners adjoin.

 This article will deal with these notices and where a notice is required regarding any construction or even repairs of a line of junction by either of the owners.